 How to watch the Apple event on iPad or iPhone

 Apple says that its keynote videos are best experienced on an iPhone, iPad, or iPod touch using Safari on iOS 10 or later, but conceded that videos will play on iOS 9 too.

 To watch, either go to the Apple Event page or open the TV app and watch the stream there.

 How to watch the Apple event on Apple TV

 Apple TV users will be able to watch the keynote as long as they have an Apple TV that supports the App Store and features the TV app.
-(That's any Apple TV that's 2nd-gen or later and running the latest version of tvOS or the Apple TV software).
+(That means any Apple TV that's 2nd-gen or later and running the latest version of tvOS or the Apple TV software.)

 You will be able to watch the keynote via the TV app.